LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/exercises.rst

 Throwing away all of their code just because you would do it differently is NOT a helpful strategy.

+.. admonition:: Note

+   If your teacher uses repl.it *classroom*, follow the links in your classroom account to access the starter code for each part.

+   If you are NOT enrolled in a repl.it classroom, use the links given below to complete the exercises.

 Find and Fix Syntax Errors
 --------------------------